 Because the entanglement entropy at high energies emerges from the space-time picture of the interaction, it seems natural to expect that this phenomenon should not be restricted to the parton model, and can be described in a more general setting that is constrained only by the symmetries of the interaction.
 Below we will present such a description based on conformal invariance.

-How reasonable is it to expect that conformal invariance is relevant in high energy hadron interactions?
-In high energy perturbative QCD, the effective action derived by Lipatov \cite{Lipatov:1993yb} possesses conformal invariance, and can be mapped onto XXX spin chain \cite{Faddeev:1994zg} and nonlinear Schroedinger equation \cite{Hao:2019cfu}.
-This conformal invariance of Lipatov action has been used to evaluate the entanglement entropy, which has been found to scale linearly in rapidity \cite{Zhang:2021hra}.
-Here we will show that the linear dependence of the entanglement entropy on rapidity (corresponding to the maximally entangled state of the hadron) is a general consequence of the approximate conformal invariance on the lightcone.
-We will briefly review how conformal invariance of hadron wave functions emerges on the lightcone in the next section.
+How reasonable is it to expect that conformal invariance is relevant in high-energy hadron interactions?
+In high-energy perturbative QCD, the effective action derived by Lipatov \cite{Lipatov:1993yb} possesses conformal invariance, and can be mapped onto a XXX spin chain \cite{Faddeev:1994zg} and the nonlinear Schr\"odinger equation \cite{Hao:2019cfu}.
+This conformal invariance of Lipatov action has been used to evaluate the entanglement entropy, which has been found to scale linearly in rapidity \cite{Zhang:2021hra} (see also \cite{Kutak:2011rb} which argued for the linear in rapidity scaling for the entropy of produced gluons).
+Here we will show that the linear dependence of the entanglement entropy on rapidity (corresponding to the maximally entangled state of the hadron) is a general consequence of the approximate conformal invariance on the light cone.
+We will briefly review how conformal invariance of hadron wave functions emerges on the light cone in the next section.